Nobody likes being the odd one out, particularly if you are feeling as though everyone else is part of the “in” crowd apart from you.

 Be careful to not gossip outside of the office too, as you never know who could be listening, or watching.
 Posting negative comments on social media sites can be damaging to your reputation, career and can get you “Facebook fired”.
 Even if you aren’t friends with any of your work colleagues, people can still find comments you’ve posted and once it’s been published, its online for everyone to see, whether you delete it or not.

 Encourage new work relationships

-If you are a manager, it’s important not to show favoritism when delegating new tasks as this can spark gossip and cliques within the company and it’s often easier to solve an issue between two colleagues and facilitate a discussion between them.
-Organising group activities for the whole office can encourage people to step out of their comfort zone and speak to people they don’t usually talk to in the office.
+If you are a manager, it’s important not to show favoritism when delegating new tasks as this can spark gossip and cliques within the company.
+Organizing group activities for the whole office can encourage people to step out of their comfort zone and speak to people they don’t usually talk to in the office.
 Not only will this improve the overall morale in the office if there is an issue with cliques, it will also develop teamwork and productivity amongst your employees.